Eat That Frog: Brian Tracy Explains the Truth About Frogs

-Mark Twain once said that if the first thing you do each morning is to eat a live frog, you can go through the day with the satisfaction of knowing that that is probably the worse things that is going to happen to you all day long.
+Mark Twain once said that if the first thing you do each morning is to eat a live frog, you can go through the day with the satisfaction of knowing that it is probably the worst thing that is going to happen to you all day long.

-This is another way of saying that if you have two important tasks before you, start with the biggest, hardest, and most important task first.
+So, “eat that frog,” is another way of saying that if you have two important tasks before you, start with the biggest, hardest, and most important task first.

 The key to reaching high levels of performance and productivity is to develop the lifelong habit of tackling your major task first thing each morning.
 You must develop the routine of “eating your frog” before you do anything else and without taking too much time to think about it.

-Develop a Positive Addiction
+Adopt a Positive Attitude

-You can actually develop a “positive addiction” to endorphins and to the feeling of enhanced clarity, confidence, and competence that they trigger.
-When you develop this addiction, you will, at an unconscious level, begin to organize your life in such a way that you are continually starting and completing ever more important tasks and projects.
+Pretty soon, you develop a habit of having a positive attitude.
+You will, at an unconscious level, begin to organize your life in such a way that you are continually starting and completing ever more important tasks and projects.
 You will actually become addicted, in a very positive sense, to success and contribution, helping you, “eat that frog,” in the most pleasant way possible

 Practice is the key to mastering any skill.
 Fortunately, your mind is like a muscle.
 It grows stronger and more capable with use.
 With practice, you can learn any behavior or develop any habit that you consider either desirable or necessary.

-Once you have chosen your “frog” make it a habit to wake up every morning and do that task first.
+Once you have chosen your “frog,” make it a habit to wake up every morning and do that task first.
 In other words: eat that frog!

 About Brian Tracy — Brian is recognized as the top sales training and personal success authority in the world today.
 He has authored more than 60 books and has produced more than 500 audio and video learning programs on sales, management, business success and personal development, including worldwide bestseller The Psychology of Achievement.
 Brian's goal is to help you achieve your personal and business goals faster and easier than you ever imagined.
-You can follow him on Google+, Twitter, Facebook, Pinterest, Linkedin and Youtube.
+You can follow him on Twitter, Facebook, Pinterest, Linkedin and Youtube.